Share the Road

 Bicycle and Motorist Safety Presentation (SPD)

-More about the 2015 CT Bike Laws: the law requires cyclists to ride as close to the right side of the road as is safe, as judged by the cyclist.
+More about the 2015 CT Bike Laws: The CT law (14-286b) requires cyclists to ride as close to the right side of the road as is safe, as judged by the cyclist, except under 6 specific conditions.

 Watch for Me CT - safety campaign with educational resources